centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 -   Link the data set directly to the chart.
 -   Insert the chart into a table cell.
-This will allow the chart to "inherit" the data from the table thus binding it.
+This will allow the chart to "inherit" the data from the table, thus binding it.

-The data inheritance from a parent component is required if you decide to reuse data groups and aggregated data in a chart.
+Data inheritance from a parent component is required if you decide to reuse data groups and aggregated data in a chart.

 ![10000000000003CF00000251408B7FE1_png](../assets/reporting/dev-guide/10000000000003CF00000251408B7FE1.png)